-3. What constitutes a complaint?
+2.2 What constitutes a complaint?

-3.1 A complaint is where you have a concern about any matter.
+A complaint is where you have a concern about any matter.
 It might be about the School as a whole, about a specific department or about an individual member of staff.
 A complaint is likely to arise if you believe that the School has done something wrong, or failed to do something that it should have done, or acted unfairly.
 All concerns and complaints will be treated seriously and confidentially.
 The School is here for you and you will not be penalised for a complaint that you raise in good faith.

-4. You may wish just to talk to someone
+2.3 You may wish just to talk to someone

-- 4.1 Remember you have close friends who may be able to help, or an older pupil, College Prefect or Peer Supporter, to whom you may feel you can comfortably talk.
+Remember you have close friends who may be able to help, or an older pupil, College Prefect or Peer Supporter, to whom you may feel you can comfortably talk.
 Your Housemaster or Housemistress (HM) is always ready to help, or your Tutor, or any member of staff you know.
-You can also visit the School's Wellbeing Centre. - 4.2 There may be times when you feel you cannot talk with a member of staff this is perfectly all right and natural.
-You can talk to, telephone or write to any of the following: - Your parents.
+You can also visit the School's Health and Wellbeing Centre.